Foreign relations of India: Commonwealth of Nations

 The Quadrilateral Security Dialogue (QSD, also known as the Quad) is an informal strategic dialogue between the United States, India, Japan and Australia that is maintained by talks between member countries.
-The dialogue was initiated in 2007 by Japanese Prime Minister Shinzo Abe, with the support American Vice President Dick Cheney, Australian Prime Minister John Howard and Former Indian Prime Minister Manmohan Singh.
+The dialogue was initiated in 2007 by Japanese prime minister Shinzo Abe, with the support of American vice-president Dick Cheney, Australian prime minister John Howard and former Indian prime minister Manmohan Singh.
 The dialogue was paralleled by joint military exercises of an unprecedented scale, titled Exercise Malabar.
 The diplomatic and military arrangement was widely viewed as a response to increased Chinese economic and military power.

-On 12 March 2021 the first summit meeting was held virtually between U.S President Joe Biden, Indian Prime Minister Narendra Modi, Japanese Prime Minister Yoshihide Suga and Australian Prime Minister Scott Morrison.
+On 12 March 2021, the first summit meeting was held virtually between U.S President Joe Biden, Indian prime minister Narendra Modi, Japanese prime minister Yoshihide Suga and Australian prime minister Scott Morrison.